-Hughes will be responsible for all aspects of the construction and operation of the SPACEWAY 4 satellite.
-HNS, Ltd., as the United Kingdom licensee, will be responsible for and have authority over the network in order to ensure compliance with any rules and obligations established by Ofcom.
+Hughes will be responsible for all aspects of the construction and operation of the Jupiter 97W satellite.
+HNS, Ltd., as the United Kingdom licensee, will be responsible for and have authority over the satellite network in order to ensure compliance with any rules and obligations established by Ofcom.

-HNS, Ltd. is 100 percent owned and controlled by Hughes Network Systems Europe, Ltd., a U.K. holding company.
-Hughes Network Systems Europe, Ltd. is 100 percent owned and controlled by Hughes (i.e., Hughes Network Systems, LLC, the submitter of the instant SPACEWAY 4 LOI filing).
+HNS, Ltd. is 100 percent owned and controlled by Hughes Network Systems Europe, Ltd. Hughes Network Systems Europe, Ltd. is 100 percent owned and controlled by Hughes.